Margaret Atwood Insists ‘Handmaid’s Tale’ In The Trump Era Is ‘Creepily Prescient’

 Margaret continued to comment on the state of women’s rights here in America and around the world as she spoke the room at the luncheon, pointing out that we’re living in perhaps the ‘best and worst times for women’ in history.
 But to her American friends, she jokingly offered sanctuary in her homeland of Canada for anyone who wished to escape the Trump era in our country.
 And with that, she segued into speaking of how real her story the ‘Handmaid’s Tale’ has become in 2018. “[The show’s] no longer a story about something that couldn’t happen,” she said during her speech.”
 It had become a story already in process.
 That is why the iconic red costume with the red hat has become an immediately recognizable protest symbol around the world.
 It’s a little too real.”

 She’s got a point there.
 And she wasn’t the only one.
-Everyone woman who spoke at the luncheon made powerful statements on how the advancement of women is crucial around the world.
+Everyone woman who spoke at the luncheon, which was presented by Lifetime, and sponsored by Karma Automotive and SheaMoisture, made powerful statements on how the advancement of women is crucial around the world.
 From Emily Blunt speaking to the power of education for young girls, to Viola Davis, who spoke to us EXCLUSIVELY about how having more women behind the scenes in the entertainment industry could be a crucial turning point to having more female stories told to inspire the next generation, it was truly an event that champion a powerful message: let’s empower more women!